 Explosion at Fort Worth hotel injures 11

-FORT WORTH - The Fort Worth Fire Department is responding to a gas explosion at the Sandman Hotel on Houston St. Monday afternoon.
+FORT WORTH - At least 11 people were injured Monday following a possible gas explosion at a downtown Fort Worth hotel, according to the fire department.

-The first call came in at 3:32 p.m., FWFD said, followed by multiple calls reporting a "type of explosion."
+The first call came in at 3:32 p.m., followed by multiple calls reporting a "type of explosion" at the Sandman Hotel, located at 810 Houston St., according to the Fort Worth Fire Department.

-According to MedStar, there are as many as 11 patients.
+There are as many as 11 patients, according to MedStar.
 One patient is reported as critically injured and two are seriously injured.
 All of the patients have minor injuries.
 Nine patients have been transported to local hospitals.

+Although the area smelled like gas following the explosion, the initial cause is still under investigation, said Craig Trojacek, the public information officer for the FWFD.

-Craig Trojacek, the Public Information officer for the FWFD said through their investigation, it "looks like it is more of some sort of gas leak;" however, he added they are not sure if the smell of gas was caused by the explosion or fire or if it is what caused the explosion.
+"There is a smell of gas here in downtown.
+We're not sure if the smell of gas was caused from the explosion or the fire itself, or if that's what caused the explosion," Trojacek said.

-Fort Worth Police said a Family Reunification Area is being established at Sundance Square, 420 Main Street.
+Fort Worth Police said a family reunification area is at Sundance Square, located at 420 Main St.

 All Tarrant County offices in downtown are now closed.